FinalVossler/Root-Front-Host/README.md

 # Todos:

+- Add the ability to copy a model (help the seller quickly create his own models)
+- Hide the delete button in tables if the user is trying to delete unowned elements and when he doesn't have global delete permission
+- Add more explicit error messages to permission denied messages (for the user to know which elements he doesn't have access to and that's causing the error)
 - Get orders and associated entities in one go in the orders' page.
 - Add a magic button in the models page that shows a modal that's automatically filled with product model fields (in order to simplify the creation process of a custom product for the seller)
 - Incomplete addresses permissions: implement own address deletion, update and read permissions (back and front)